Solar Market Development Tax Credit

 New Mexico's STC benefits homeowners, businesses and agricultural entities that install PV or solar heating systems.
 Up to $5 million in state government tax credit support is available annually through 2016.
 Since its inception in 2006 through 2010, the STC has supported the deployment of 30 million BTUs per day of clean heating energy and over 5 megawatts of clean electricity.
 As a result of continued demand for the STC, there has been a significant increase in economic activity for solar, electrical, mechanical and plumbing businesses.

-New ECMD forms July 2015 - Previous version will be accepted through September 30, 2015
+New ECMD forms July 2015 - Previous versions will continue to be accepted, but the new forms are preferred.

 |Solar System Certification Application Checklist - Form 0|

 |Solar System Installation - Form 2a|

 |Solar System Installation - BCA - Form 2b|

 |Taxpayer and Contractor Statement of Understanding - Form 3|

 |Tax Forms for Filing|

 |Solar Market Development Income Tax Credit Claim Form RPD 41317|